-A Guardian report said that Labour remainer MPs had written an open letter calling for Labour to defend free movement.
-The report said that although Labour’s official position was that free movement would end at the point of Brexit in March 2019, Corbyn had always supported free movement.
+The report said that although Labour’s official position was that free movement would end at the point of Brexit in March 2019, Labour leader Jeremy Corbyn and his shadow home secretary Diane Abbott had always supported free movement.
 Oh dear.

-There’d been much discussion about a ‘transitional period’ after Brexit, with some remoaners suggesting a minimum five-year period, during which free movement would continue.
+There’d been much discussion about a ‘transitional period’ after Brexit, with some remainers suggesting a minimum five-year period, during which free movement would continue.

-Needless to say, liberal remoaners objected to this sensible announcement.
+Needless to say, liberal remainers objected to this sensible announcement.
 However, May’s ‘hard’ Brexit – amazingly – seemed to be back on track.

 This was the same Jeremy Corbyn who one month ago (see above) announced that Labour would leave the single market after Brexit.